New York University Shanghai: Jingyao (2023–present)

-Jingyao Apartments in Beicai Area will become the new residence halls as the school moves to Qiantan.

 Academics

 Undergraduate programs

 NYU Shanghai offers 19 majors, and numerous multidisciplinary minors and specializations.

-In order to graduate, undergraduate students have to spend at least one semester studying away in New York, Abu Dhabi or at one of NYU's 12 study away centers in cities around the world.
+In order to graduate, undergraduate students have to spend at least one semester studying away in New York, Abu Dhabi or at one of NYU's 13 study away centers in cities around the world.

 In April 2019, NYU Shanghai has accepted 966 international students from a pool of 13,807 applications worldwide for the Class of 2023, resulting in an international acceptance rate of 7%.

 For the Class of 2024, NYU Shanghai admitted 1,533 students from a total pool of over 13,000 applicants.
 The admitted Class of 2024 was one of NYU Shanghai's most geographically diverse classes, with students coming from 44 US states and 96 countries around the world.

 Graduate and advanced education programs

 The school also offers Masters programs and PhD programs.

-As of 2021, NYU Shanghai offers 7 master's and 11 PhD programs jointly with other NYU Schools.